buxtronix/phev2mqtt/README.md

 #### Install Go

  * Download and install the latest [Go compiler](https://golang.org/dl/)
-   * Your distro packager may have an old version
+   * Your distro packager may have a version thats too old
    * For raspbian choose the ARMv6 release

 #### Install PCAP dev libraries

  * Ensure you have install the libpcap-dev package